 Aston Clinton, Exbury, Gunnersbury Park, Halton House, Tring Park, Schillersdorf (Moravia) and a number of French family properties.
 We also hold a very few items concerning Palace House and Mentmore Towers.

-Employees in Rothschild houses and on Rothschild estates
+Domestic employees in Rothschild houses and on Rothschild estates

 The Rothschild Archive has very few records relating to employees of Rothschild houses and estates.
 As houses and estates were sold or re-developed, many records of the minutiae of domestic life have been lost.